dawnsbury/dawnsbury-days-example-mods/README.md

 ## How to create a mod
 1. Create a new .NET class library project, for example using Microsoft Visual Studio.
 2. Set the platform to `x64`, platform target to `x64` and the target framework to `net6.0-windows`.
-3. Reference the assembly `Data/Dawnsbury Days.dll` in your installation folder as an assembly reference.
-Make sure to reference the DLL file that's in your Data folder.
-The EXE file in the root of the installation folder is only a launcher which doesn't contain actual Dawnsbury Days code.
+3. Reference the following assemblies from your installation folder as assembly references of your project:
+   1. the assembly `Data/Dawnsbury Days.dll`;
+   2. the assembly `Data/Common.dll`;
+   3. the assembly `Data/MonoGame.Framework.dll`.
 4. In any one class in your project, add a public static method annotated with the attribute `DawnsburyDaysModMainMethodAttribute`.
 Dawnsbury Days will invoke that method when it starts up.
 5. Add any code you want your mod to execute on startup into that method.
 For example, you can use `ModManager.AddFeat(...)` to add custom feats, ancestries, etc. to the game.